Travel in Iceland remains normal. See details on the latest eruption.

 Bath Season: All year round

-Hveravellir is an amazing hot spring pool, between Hofsjökull and Langjökull, 92 km (57 mi) North of Gullfoss.
-The pool is located in a small nature reserve and has got basic changing facilities.
+Hveravellir is an amazing hot spring pool between Hofsjökull and Langjökull, 57 miles (92 kilometers) North of Gullfoss.
+The pool is located in a small nature reserve and has basic changing facilities.

-Both hot and cold water flows into the pool regulating the temperature and with this constant flow, the water remains nice and clean.
-The pool, its location and surrounding make the Iceland bath even more memorable and surely a must do for anyone exploring the area.
+Both hot and cold water flow into the pool, regulating the temperature, and with this constant flow, the water remains nice and clean.
+The pool, location, and surroundings make the Iceland bath even more memorable and a must-do for anyone exploring the area.

 Location: Central Highlands near Kerlingarfjoll Mountains